 paper tiger : january ‘22

 Thomas Little writes: “Paper Tiger is a blend of synthesized yellow iron oxide derived from an early 20th century shotgun manufactured by the Crescent Firearms Company, and an iron rich sandstone outcropping in the Cohairie River basin.
 I named it Paper Tiger for its tawny hue and as a nod to the metaphor.
-In transmuting the weapon to golden dust and symbolically returning it to the earth, the threat of violence becomes nullified.
-The tiger loses his teeth and claws, and becomes just a shade, a suggestion of itself.”
+In transmuting the weapon to golden dust and symbolically returning it to the earth, the tiger loses his teeth and claws, and becomes just a shade, a suggestion of itself.”

 ***A note from Thomas Little and Tilke Elkins: Paper Tiger has a fairly high silica content, from the yellow ochre rock that was combined with the iron oxide from the gun.
 Some ochres are like this — they have an extremely fine iron oxide powder that’s brilliant hued and exists between the silica aggregates in the material.
 The pigment makes a nice deep ochre-brown paint with a large particle size texture just as it is, when used thick.
 Thinned, or mixed with a little white, it looks much yellower.
 If you’d like a finer, brighter pigment, we recommend you levigate Paper Tiger using the instructions on the Suggested Activity card.
 We’ve included a little more pigment that usual in this packet, to account for the extra silica.
 We hope you enjoy its many dynamic properties!